Deuteronomy

 8:2 And you shall remember all the way which the LORD your God has led you in the wilderness these forty years, that He might humble you, testing you, to know what was in your heart, whether you would keep His commandments or not.

-God allows events to occur in our lives to accomplish a certain purpose.
-God does not only get involved in our plans when we think we need Him.
-As a good Father, He takes the initiative.
-If we do not understand and embrace God's purposes, either through ignorance or stubbornness, we interpret life through a false lens.
-The unbelieving world does this throughout their lives.
-They are unbelievers.
-We can understand this, though sad it is, that they do not know about God's glorious grace.
-What about believers, though?
-Sometimes we too have doubt about God's best interests in mind and become very susceptible to temptation and rebellion.
+God allows events to happen in our lives to fulfill a specific purpose.
+He not only gets involved in our plans when we think we need Him, but as a loving Father, He takes the initiative.
+If we fail to understand and accept God’s purposes, whether out of ignorance or stubbornness, we view life through a false perspective.
+The unbelieving world does this throughout their lives—they are unbelievers.
+We can understand, though sadly, that they do not know about God’s glorious grace.
+But what about believers?
+Sometimes we also doubt that God has our best interests in mind, making us more vulnerable to temptation and rebellion.

-The Christian faith's major objective is not to get us to heaven, though it does, but to build a rich relationship between God and man.
+The primary goal of the Christian faith isn't just to get us to heaven, although it does, but to develop a deep relationship between God and man.
 Why is God so involved in our lives?
-Because He wants to be!
-He is a God we can fully trust in and if you can embrace this truth, you will do well most through your life.
-Satan jabs at every believer who would doubt God's love and grace.
-Protect yourself by embracing God's involvement in your lives!
-Let's look what this means in the following verses.
+Because He desires to be!
+He is a God we can fully trust, and if you embrace this truth, you’ll navigate life more successfully.
+Satan targets every believer who questions God’s love and grace.
+Protect yourself by trusting in God’s involvement in your life!
+Let’s see what this means in the following verses.

-Deuteronomy 8:1 tells His people, "All the commandments that I am commanding you today you shall be careful to do, that you may live and multiply, and go in and possess the land which the LORD swore to give to your forefathers."
-Can you see God's good will here?
+Deuteronomy 8:1 tells His people, “All the commandments that I am commanding you today you shall be careful to do, that you may live and multiply, and go in and possess the land which the LORD swore to give to your ancestors.”
+Can you see God’s goodwill here?

 Live & multiply & possess